nikofil/nikofil.github.io/_posts/2020-02-14-rust-kernel-to-userspace-and-back.md

 FI;
 ```

-The rest of the operation is not that interesting.
-Except of course for:
+The rest of the operation is not that interesting, except for:

 `CPL ← CS(RPL);` our new CPL is the RPL of our new `cs`!
 That means we are now in usermode.